sts10/bottle-rs/readme.markdown

 # Bottle

-A Rush command-line tool to compress and encrypt (and decrypt and extract) files or directories using [age](https://github.com/FiloSottile/age), gzip, and tar.
+A Rust command-line tool that can compress and encrypt (and decrypt and extract) files or directories using [age](https://github.com/FiloSottile/age), gzip, and tar.

 Bottle has no config options and optionally accepts two (simple) flags, in an attempt to follow age's philosophy of simplicity.
 It can take multiple files or directories.